zhouyangstrath/CABLEX_API/source/download.rst

    python --version

-If not installed, download and install Python from the [official Python website](https://www.python.org/).
+If not installed, download and install Python from the (https://www.python.org/).

 **Dependency Installation:**